Computer Hope

 Microsoft Word

-Users who have Microsoft Word installed on their computer can easily and quickly view statistics, such as the amount of pages, paragraphs, lines, words, characters, and characters with spaces, by following the below steps.
+Users of Microsoft Word can view statistics, such as the number of pages, paragraphs, lines, words, and characters, by following the steps below.

 1. Open Microsoft Word.